Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 > [!IMPORTANT]
 > Case assignment is mandatory to receive a passing grade in the course.

 During this case assignment, your team will be designing and implementing a database based on the customer's requirements.
-The case assignment is carried out in three steps, with their own requirements.
+The case assignment is carried out in three steps, with its own requirements.

-Step 1 has its own deadline, otherwise there's a final deadline at the end of the course.
+Step 1 has its own deadline.
+There's also a final deadline at the end of the course for the complete case assignment.
 See the deadlines on Moodle's "Course outline" page.

 ## Step 1: Database modelling and logical design